IT4Change/IT4C.dev/docs/projects/ocelot.social.md

 # Ocelot.Social

+This project started under the name Human-Connection.
+The idea of human-connection was to create an alternative social media platform where the user is not the product.
+So in contradiction to social media platorms like Facebook, Instagram, and so on...
+The user should have the possibility to have constructive discussion (Pro-Contra), have a possibility to take action if a post made them angry, sad, etc...

+For this to work the user should pay for the infrastructure the platform is working on.

 After the closing of the Human-Connection network, the developer and the users wanted to continue to work on the idea.
 We created a not branded project so that it can be deployed for different networks with their own brand.

 Ocelot.Social has the following functions: